kcarnold/cs344/content/units/01introduction/lab/index.md

 On a **lab computer**, clone your Portfolio repo.
 The easiest way is to start VS Code, launch the command palette (Ctrl-Shift-P), and type Clone.

-Make a folder for this class, perhaps `cs344`.
-Download the [Lab 1 Template notebook](lab01.ipynb) and put it in your folder.
+You can run your notebook code within VS Code, or if you prefer a simpler interface, you can use Jupyter.
+You can start the Jupyter Notebook server either by finding it on the main menu

-You can start the Jupyter Notebook server either by finding it on the main menu (start typing "jup" and it should come right up) or running `jupyter notebook` in a Terminal window.
-Find your Lab 1 notebook and open it.
+(start typing "jup" and it should come right up) or running `jupyter notebook` in a Terminal window.

 Run the Environment Check cells by selecting the first one and pressing Shift-Enter once for each cell.
 Stop when you get to "Jupyter Notebooks".
 A number will appear next to each of the code cells when they have run successfully.